mjschultz/django-tastefulpy/docs/cookbook.rst

 ----------------------------

-The convention in the world of Javascript has standardized on camelCase, where Tastypie uses underscore syntax, which can lead to "ugly" looking code in Javascript.
+The convention in the world of Javascript has standardized on camelCase, where Tastefulpy uses underscore syntax, which can lead to "ugly" looking code in Javascript.
 You can create a custom serializer that emits values in camelCase instead::

-    from tastypie.serializers import Serializer
+    from tastefulpy.serializers import Serializer

     import re
     import json